 The Township Committee voted unanimously to solicit bids for seven automated garbage trucks at its regular meeting Wednesday.

-The move came at the end of a lengthy and occasionally testy presentation on a plan for sweeping changes to the Public Works department – a nearly $3.5 million plan that would include the use of automated trucks to pick up trash.
+The move came at the end of a lengthy and occasionally testy presentation on a plan for – a nearly $3.5 million plan that would include the use of automated trucks to pick up trash.

 The bid solicitation was recommend by Jeff Bertrand, township administrator, so the committee could get an exact price on the trucks before considering further the plan to restructure Public Works.
 It does not require the committee to buy the trucks, Bertrand said.